PIP Logo

 CCRA Exceptional Leadership in Patient Involvement in Cancer Research

 Since 2017, CCRA has, as part of its awards program, recognized individuals who have made exceptional contributions to fostering patient involvement in cancer research in Canada.
 This individual may be a patient research advocate, a researcher, and/or a care provider or clinician.
-The awardee for the 2023 CCRA award for Exceptional Leadership in Patient Involvement in Cancer Research was Mr. David McMullen.
-David was recognized for his leadership and advisory roles in Myeloma Canada and Canadian Myeloma Research Group and as a Canadian Cancer Trials Group Patient Representative.
-More about David is available here.
+More about the awards program is available here.

 Resources for Patient Research Advocate